e1miran/Now-Playing-Serato/docs/recognition/index.rst

 In general, music recognition is primarily for DJs that do not have their music fully tagged.
 This feature may have some significant impacts on Now Playing's general performance:

-* Extra network bandwidth and access is required to consult with online databases.
+* Extra network bandwidth and access are required to consult with online databases.
-* Extra CPU and RAM will be required in order to generate the 'fingerprint' that helps identify the song.
+* Extra CPU and RAM will be required to generate the 'fingerprint' that helps identify the song.
-* Extra time will be required in order to all of this extra work, adding delays to the display.
+* Extra time will be required for all of this extra work, adding delays to the display.

-The results of the music recognition feature are constantly being improved.
-However, such technologies will never be perfect and will still likely provide surprising results.
+Music recognition technologies will never be perfect and will occasionally provide surprising results.
+Tagging your files, even with minimal information, will give the best outcome.
-The more information in the actual music files, the better the results.

 .. toctree::
    :maxdepth: 2